 Please follow the instructions found here: https://bond.service-now.com/kb_view.do?sysparm_article=KB0009409 and ensure you copy only the files that you will need to OneDrive.

-Adobe is ending the temporary COVID-19 at-home access to Adobe Creative Cloud desktop application suite on the 6th July 2020.
-Students that are currently enrolled in one of the subjects at Bond that requires access to any of the Adobe Creative Cloud applications will be unaffected by this change.
+Students that are currently enrolled in one of the subjects at Bond that requires access to any of the Adobe Creative Cloud applications will be provided access.

 Please ensure you do not attend placements if you are unwell, particularly if you are experiencing fever or respiratory symptoms.
 If you are not able to attend, follow usual sick leave processes to notify the relevant people.

-If your placement is in a healthcare service, follow the advice of health authorities and your placement provider in terms of personal hygiene, including hand washing and coughing/sneezing etiquette, and follow the protocols, procedures and advice from your clinical supervisor regarding the use of personal protective equipment (PPE).
+If your placement is in a healthcare service, follow the advice of health authorities and your placement provider in terms of personal hygiene, including hand washing and coughing/sneezing etiquette, and follow the service’s protocols and procedures regarding the use of personal protective equipment (PPE).

 Appointments with Academic Skills Centre staff can be made online, including free one-on-one help with organising your assignments, academic style, referencing, English, and maths.

 Online appointments are available using Collaborate Virtual Office.
 You can book appointments via the Academic Skills Centre iLearn site.